elymaay/WD-handson2Leonardo/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The project is to create a website that showcases hero cards that are animated and static.
-- Whats the purpose
+- Whats the purpose - This is a school activty to showcase the skills of the students in creating a website.
-- What are key components
+- What are key components - The key components are the hero cards that are animated and static.
-- What technology used and how it is used
+- What technology used and how it is used - The technology used are HTML and CSS, HTML is used to create the structure of the website while CSS is used to style the website.

 ### Key Components
 <!-- TODO: List of Key Components -->